cgiffard/Duckdown/README.md

 **Who's responsible for this monstrosity!?**

 Christopher Giffard, with contributions to the test suite and language design by Daniel Nitsche.
-This project was undertaken at the Australian Department of Education, Employment, and Workplace Relations (but of course, any opinions expressed here or anywhere else are purely my own!)

 **And the licence?
 BSD 2-Clause!**